pradeepvemulakonda/JMeter-Charts/README.md

 <h4> Application Performance </h4>

-JMeter charts perfromes well under load and the tests in the example are actual perfromance tets done on a local instance of the application with 1000 and 2000 concurrent users.
+JMeter charts performes well under load and the tests in the example are actual perfromance tets done on a local instance of the application with 1000 and 2000 concurrent users.

 <h4> Additional Info </h4>